QuentinRa/blog.quentinra.dev/cybersecurity/privilege-escalation/windows/index.md

 * [Active Directory Exploitation Cheat Sheet](https://github.com/S1ckB0y1337/Active-Directory-Exploitation-Cheat-Sheet) (3.4k ⭐) + `winadbasics`
 </div><div>

 * `/Windows/System32/config/`: location where the Security Account Manager (**SAM**) database file is stored.
 This file is used to store users, their passwords, their groups...
-Modern versions of Windows use the NT hash format, commonly referred as NTLM, as the previous format was LM.
+Modern versions of Windows use the NT hash format, commonly referred to as NTLM, as the previous format was LM.
 * [Windows credential guard](https://learn.microsoft.com/en-us/windows/security/identity-protection/credential-guard/credential-guard-how-it-works)
 </div></div>